-Unit one focuses on the health and wellbeing of youth, how health is defined and measured and the factors that influence youth health and wellbeing including age, culture, religion, gender and socioeconomic status.
-They look at health status data and consider reasons for variations and inequalities in the health status of youth.
+Unit one focuses on the health and wellbeing of youth, how health is defined and measured and the factors that influence youth health and wellbeing.
+Students look at health status data and consider reasons for variations and inequalities in the health status of youth.
 Students explore food and nutrition as foundations for good health and wellbeing.
 They investigate the roles and sources of major nutrients, the consequences of dietary imbalance and the use of food selection models and other tools to promote healthy eating.
-The social, cultural and political factors that influence the food practices of and food choices made by youth are explored.
+Food practices and food choices made by youth are explored.